bdbch/cordlr-cli/docs/loaders.md

 ### Designing a loader

 Loaders are simple.
 It's a module that exports a function.
 This function is called with `bot` and `config`, where you can set your own listeners and whatnot.
+They should also always return `bot`.

 For example: